bsmg/beat-saber-community-wiki/beginners-guide.md

 # How to uninstall mods
-Currenly the only way to uninstall a mod is to remove it from the `Plugins` folder.
+Currenly the only way to uninstall a mod is to remove the dll from the `Plugins` folder.

 **Steam**
 Default path